All Episodes

 However, Chavez said his clients, whom he would not identify because they probably work in the White House, launched the effort in the belief that they could put the law on hold until 2012 by not filing petition signatures until it was too late for state election officials to place a referendum on the ballot.

-However, the backers decided over the weekend to end the referendum campaign when they concluded there still might be a November vote, not giving them enough time to be confident about being able to wage a successful campaign against the law.
+However, the backers decided over the weekend to end the referendum campaign when they concluded there still might be a November vote, not giving them enough time to be confident about being able to wage a successful campaign against the law, meaning they don't have the signatures, they couldn't come up with it, and they certainly don't have any way to stop the law.

-But that's okay because Obama has led the world now in accusing everybody in law enforcement Arizona being a profiler.
+But that's okay because Obama has led the world now in accusing everybody in law enforcement, Arizona being a profiler.

 So now we have this story on CNN.

-Margarito Blanco trains his camcorder on the officer approaching a Chevy pickup, while his friend Andrew Sanchez furiously scribbles notes on a pad saying, They're not working for the cops.
+Margarito Blanco trains his camcorder on the officer approaching a Chevy pickup while his friend Andrew Sanchez furiously scribbles notes on a pad.

 They are surveilling the cops.